Introduction

 in the Natural History Museum of Vienna/Austria

 She would send a spirit to some humans and empower them to become prophets.
-Some of these prophets could perform miracles.
-Others could communicate with the dead.
+Some of these would perform miracles.
+Others would communicate with the dead.
 Still others would write poetry of magical beauty.
-One was even be able to part the waters.
-There was even one to whom Gaia gave enlightenment while sitting under a tree.
-And each prophet would tell a different story.
-One would tell them to worship a single God.
-Another would tell them that he was the son of God.
-Others would say that there are no gods but spirits all around us.
-And Gaia knew exactly what would happen.
-Through their gifted abilities, the prophets would attract followers.
-At first only a few, but later more and more.
-These followers would keep their word alive after they died.
+One would part the waters, and another one would receive an enlightenment while sitting under a tree.
+And each prophet would tell a different story: worship a single god, worship spirits, worship several gods, and so on.
+The prophets would attract followers, and these followers would keep the prophet’s word alive even when the prophet died.
 And when the followers of one prophet would meet the followers of another prophet, they would insist to the followers of the other prophet that they were wrong.
-Or they would tell each other that each was following an ancient variant of their own true religion.
-Moreover, because all of these prophets were given magical powers by Gaia, none of their followers had available to them arguments that were more convincing than those available to the followers of the other prophet.
+Since all of these prophets were given magical powers by Gaia, none of their followers had available to them arguments that were more convincing than those available to the followers of the other prophet.
 Eventually, this would lead to bitter fighting.
 And since no one could ever prove anybody else wrong, this fighting would continue until the end of days.

 And this is indeed just what we observe.
 The story of Gaia can in the end explain not just how the world came into existence but also why there are so many religions.
 It can explain how Moses could part the waters and how Buddha could be so wise.
 It all becomes clear now.
 It is time we come back to the true faith in Gaia.